aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### How much does AI implementation and organizational development typically cost?

 Investment varies based on scope and complexity.
-Small nonprofits might invest $25-50K for comprehensive transformation, while larger organizations typically invest $75-200K+.
-We provide clear cost estimates after discovery and work within organizational budget constraints.
+We provide cost estimates after discovery and work within organizational budget constraints.
+Our approach is designed to be accessible to organizations of different sizes and resource levels.

 ### What kind of return on investment can we expect?

-Organizations typically see 200-400% ROI within 12-18 months through efficiency gains, capacity increases, and improved outcomes.
+Organizations can see significant returns through efficiency gains, capacity increases, and improved outcomes.
 Benefits include time savings, reduced errors, enhanced service delivery, and increased stakeholder satisfaction.
 We track both financial and mission-related returns.

 ### Do you offer different engagement models?